hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

 <!-- https://github.com/hyperledger/besu/blob/main/CONTRIBUTING.md -->

 ## PR description
+For the merge the block of the checkpoint must not be after the deployment of the deposit contract
 ## Fixed Issue(s)
 <!-- Please link to fixed issue(s) here using format: fixes #<issue number> -->
 <!-- Example: "fixes #2" -->

 ## Documentation

-- [ ] I thought about documentation and added the `doc-change-required` label to this PR if [updates are required](https://wiki.hyperledger.org/display/BESU/Documentation).
+- [x] I thought about documentation and added the `doc-change-required` label to this PR if [updates are required](https://wiki.hyperledger.org/display/BESU/Documentation).

 ## Changelog